csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 can be found numerically.

 On the other hand, consider the climate and glaciers.
-It is of crucial importance to know what is going to happen with them in the future.
-But we naturally cannot perform experiments on a global scale to find that out.
+It is of crucial importance to know what is going to happen to them in the future.
+But naturally we cannot perform experiments on a global scale to find that out.
 Similarly, in many cases the required experiments would be too expensive, too dangerous, too slow, too difficult or complex, unethical and so on.
 But we may still have an idea of the underlaying theory.

-In computational science, the typically complex mathematical models (e.g. systems of partial differential equations) describing the problem are solved using numerical algorithms which are then implemented as computer programs and finally run on typically high-performance computers.
+In computational science, typically complex mathematical models (e.g. systems of partial differential equations) describing the problem are solved using numerical algorithms which are then implemented as computer programs and finally run on high-performance computers.
 These steps form a rough outline of a computational science project:

 1. Write down the equations describing the problem.
 This is called